Special Education Careers

 Preschool teachers work with students younger than five years old, helping them develop language, social, and motor skills.
 They may also provide basic instruction in subjects like reading or arithmetic.
 While you can qualify for many of these roles with just an associate degree, roughly half of Head Start teaching positions now require a bachelor's.

 Earning a bachelor's degree prepares you for many different careers in special education.
 In addition to teaching roles, you can also serve as a preschool or childcare center director, overseeing the care and enrichment of students with special needs.

-Special education teachers who work in preschools, kindergartens, and elementary schools provide foundational instruction in subjects like reading, arithmetic, and basic science while making appropriate accommodations for their students' physical, emotional, or mental disabilities.
-They must also develop IEPs to guide and track the support offered by other educators, counselors, and social workers.
+Special education teachers who work in preschools, kindergartens, and elementary schools provide foundational instruction in subjects like reading, arithmetic, and basic science.
+They also make appropriate accommodations for their students' physical, emotional, and/or mental disabilities.
+They must develop IEPs to guide and track the support offered by other educators, counselors, and social workers.

-Middle school special education teachers typically work with children in grades 6, 7, and 8.
-They build on students' elementary schooling, helping them develop the academic and social skills needed to succeed in high school and beyond.
-While many of these teachers work exclusively with special needs students, an increasing number now serve in inclusive classrooms.
+Middle school special education teachers typically work with children in grades 6-8.
+They build on students' elementary education, helping them develop the academic and social skills needed to succeed in high school and beyond.
+While many of these teachers work exclusively with students who have special needs, an increasing number now serve in inclusive classrooms.

 Master's Degree in Special Education

 Earning a master's degree in special education can help you qualify for a promotion or salary increase.
 This advanced degree also empowers you to pursue more specialized and senior roles, such as instructional coordinator, academic counselor, or school principal.

 Master's programs in special education may cover topics like targeted instructional strategies for youth with disabilities, incorporating exceptional learners into general education classrooms, and the behavioral principles of special education assessment.